ethelMerry/M2-GENIOMHE-Project-BioInfo-of-RNA--AF2-/README.md

 The key functionalities include:
 1. Compute Coarse-Grained RMSD (CG-RMSD) between native and predicted structures.
 2. Merging CG-RMSD results with RMSD, MCQ, and TM-score scores.
-3. Analyzing with Pearson and Spearman correlations between these metrics and visualizase the relationships through scatter plots.
+3. Analyzing with Pearson and Spearman correlations between these metrics and visualize the relationships through plots.

 ---